vprado-dev/vprado-dev/README.md

 ## Public information

 My name is Vinicius Prado.
-I currently live in Bauru, Brazil and I don't have a work yet, but I make some projects to learn about some programing language.
+I currently live in Bauru, Brazil and I make some projects to learn about some programing language.

 ## Detailed information